Scan and Send Load Documents

 -

 When service is restored, the app automatically attempts to upload your queued documents.
-The spinning progress icon indicates the app is attempting to send your documents.
+The spinning progress icon indicates the app is attempting to send your recent pending documents.

 As examples, service might be restored in any of the following ways: